 Eleven brought on a new dream, as I wrote in my diary.
 I wanted to be an actress and casting director.
 Strange combination, I know, but it’s what I wanted—or what I thought I wanted.
 At the time, I felt so ugly and unglamorous.
 I wrote that I was a nobody.
 I thought being an actress would make me glamorous.
 It would make me pretty and popular.
 It would make me somebody.
 Oh, how naive I was.
 My sisters, my brother, and I made silly videos with Mom’s camcorder during the summer.
 (I don’t know where the tapes ended up.)
 I became obsessed with Winona Ryder and watched all of her movies I could get my hands on, including Heathers, which I watched at 12.
 If you haven’t seen it, it is a dark and twisty cult classic circa 1989, and I was way too young to watch it.
 People seem to either love it or hate it—there’s no in-between.

 When I became a teenager, I realized that my heart was leading me to become a writer.
 Whether or not I could do that full-time was still undetermined.
 From 13-15, I wrote a handful of poems and seven book-length stories.
 I wrote them in pencil on notebook paper I placed in binders.
 (I have all of that writing scanned digitally now in all its unpolished amateurish glory.)
-I wrote from start to finish, beginning with character names, descriptions, DOBs and outlines, moving on to the chapters in the book.
+I wrote from start to finish, beginning with character names, descriptions, DOBs, and outlines, moving on to the chapters in the book.
 They were all first-person stories about a girl and her current situation—a situation that I could control.
 The last story I wrote as a teen evolved into Caroline’s Lighthouse.
 Two others evolved into Jordan’s Sister.
-I have plans for the remaining five, and I am currently working on an idea I had back then that never materialized.
+I have plans* for the remaining four, and I am currently working on an idea I had back then that never materialized.

 I am not sure exactly what happened or why I stopped writing new books after age 15.
 It might have been life in general, my preoccupation with the fact that I didn’t have a boyfriend, or self-esteem issues telling me I wasn’t good enough.
 Looking back at my diary entries from that time in my life is painful even now that I am in my 30s.
 As a teenager, I was depressed, scared, and lonely more often than I was happy.
 I don’t want that for my kids.
 I gave up on writing for a while because I figured I needed to have a different career to support myself.